 Here it would be fitting to establish what actually fluent English speech entails and how you can know if you speak fluently or not.
 It will also help you set your English improving targets and realize what aspects of English you really need to improve upon.

 So here’s how I define real spoken English fluency:

-- easy communication in situations you find yourself in on a daily basis;
+- ability to communicate with ease in situations you find yourself on a regular basis!

 So let’s proceed further while keeping in mind what we just defined! 😉

 How Many English Words Are Enough

 How many English words are there in your active vocabulary (active vocabulary – words you CAN USE when speaking as opposed to words you only RECOGNISE)?
 A thousand?
 Fifteen hundred?
 Five thousand?
 In fact this question is rhetoric because you can’t really tell how large your English vocabulary is.

 Purpose of this question was just to prepare you for more numbers that will follow.
 And this is where it gets very interesting because the first 100 most commonly used English words will enable you to understand around 50% of spoken English!
 Bear in mind that the English word list under this link pertains to written English, however, the distribution ratio remains roughly the same among spoken English vocabulary, too.